 Radha plays an unsuccessful NY playwright, who is struggling to revive her career before 40.
-She is unfulfilled by her work in theatre, and uninspired in her teaching role at a local high school.
+She is unfulfilled by her work in theatre and uninspired in her teaching role at a local high school.
 Met with numerous setbacks in her professional and personal life, she turns to Hip Hop to rediscover her voice.

 Music is the backbone of the film.
 It is what Radha uses to address many of the creative struggles she experiences.
 It also sets the scene for her triumphant journey of self-expression and self-acceptance.

 But let’s be clear: Radha is not trying to be a rapper, or establish a new career.
 Rapping merely helps her to transform her frustrations into creative energy.
-It is the vehicle that allows her to express herself authentically in the moment.
-This is vastly different to “mid-life crisis movies” that put unnecessary emphasis on reinvention, rather than on the emotional growth of the characters in crisis.
+It is the vehicle that allows her to express herself authentically at the moment.
+This is vastly different from “mid-life crisis movies” that put unnecessary emphasis on reinvention, rather than on the emotional growth of the characters in crisis.

 Hip hop also sets the stage for one of the film’s most prominent characters: the city of New York.
-It is personified with brilliant additions from MCs/ NY natives Styles P, Sadat and Young M.A..
+It is personified with brilliant additions from MCs/ NY natives Styles P, Sadat, and Young M.A.